g-leech/argmin-gravitas/_posts/2017-07-01-estimating-controversy.markdown

   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_CHTML">
 </script>

-Around 90 health workers were murdered while delivering polio vaccines to chil- dren in [2014][Poliohno].
+Around 90 health workers were murdered while delivering polio vaccines to children in [2014][Poliohno].
 Violent campaigns have recently also been waged against [schools][Schoolsout], [ancient ruins][Ruined], and [mid-level STEM professors][Unabomb].
-We can con- clude that everything is controversial to someone.
-We can do better than this if we form a metric for political controversy.
+We can conclude that _everything is controversial to someone_.
+We can do better than this vague shrug if we form a metric for political controversy.

 My research question is _How can we estimate political controversy?
 How can we relate this to tractability?_ Intuitively, controversy (and associated social or political resistance to interventions) is a negative term for tractability.
 (And is a dominating factor, for any intervention requiring state resources, approval, or enforcement.)
 Naı̈vely, the relation would have at least the following terms:

 \[ \text{tractability} = \Large{f}\left( \normalsize{\substack{\text{\href{http://mathurl.com/z83m8zq}{asocial}}\\\text{\href{http://mathurl.com/z83m8zq}{cost:benefit}}}\,,\, \substack{\text{social capital of}\\\text{ intervening party }}} \right) - \normalsize{\text{resistance}} \]